baconpat/html5_offline_presentation/worked_with/02_application_cache.md

 # Manifest errors are bad
 * Silent failure
 * Had to restore an iPad after mobile Safari cached a bad manifest
-* Firefox - easiest to blow away offline cache
+* Firefox - easiest to delete the offline cache

 !SLIDE bullets incremental
 # Expires headers